Conducting Your Search

 - If you work off-campus, you will complete a weekly time card/sheet provided by the off-campus employer.

 University employees are paid on the 15th and the last working day of the month.
-The Payroll Office, located at 1600 Hampton Street, requires all employees to complete direct deposit information using the VIP system.
+The Payroll Office, located at 1600 Hampton Street, requires all employees to complete direct deposit information using the PeopleSoft system.
 If the deposit information is not provided prior to printing the employee's first paycheck, the check will not be distributed.

 You will not receive a check on the first pay date after you begin working because of the time required to process payroll forms.
 To avoid additional delays, please be sure to submit your paperwork promptly.